open-telemetry/oteps/text/0202-events-and-logs-api.md

 The Logger is responsible for creating Events and Logs.

-Note that Loggers should usually not be responsible for configuration.
+Note that Loggers should not be responsible for configuration.
 This should be the responsibility of the LoggerProvider instead.

 #### Logger operations